Two conspiracy theorists have once again… gone way too far.

 The whole time, Ussery had a camera on his chest, Pomeroy said, and Mann was also filming the interaction by his side.

-The conspiracy website Side Thorn is full of homemade videos — taken from TV news reports and Ussery’s own camera — supposedly proving that the Sutherland Springs massacre, in which 26 congregants were killed, did not occur.
+Side Thorn’s conspiracy website is full of homemade videos, taken from TV news reports by Ussery’s own camera.
+Supposedly, the video proves Sutherland Springs massacre did not occur.
 It also claims that the tragedies at Marjory Stoneman Douglas High School in Parkland, Florida; Sandy Hook Elementary school in Newtown, Connecticut; the Boston Marathon and the country music concert in Las Vegas are hoaxes devised by the U.S. Department of Homeland Security.

 The website’s homepage features a photo of a United States map with the words: “Truth is treason in the empire of lies.”
 It presents videos purporting to show Sutherland Springs residents practicing the shooting as “nothing but a staged drill.”
 There is audio of a victim’s family calling him and angrily demanding he leave her family alone.